MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/projection/$meta.md

 ```

-This query will return documents from the `stores` collection that match the text search criteria and include a `score` field containing the text search score.
+This query returns documents from the `stores` collection that match the text search criteria and include a `score` field containing the text search score.

 ```json
 {